Three years full-time.

 2018 entry: 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC).

-Plus GCSE grade C or above in Mathematics (or equivalent)
+Plus GCSE grade A-C in Mathematics (or equivalent) or new GCSE grade 4-9.

 Also see How to Apply.